 - Create an FSA ID at studentaid.gov.
 The FSA ID must be used each year to electronically sign the FAFSA.
 A dependent student must also have a parent apply for the FSA ID. - Complete the FAFSA online at studentaid.gov.
-The FAFSA becomes available on October 1 each year for the following fall, spring and summer semesters.
-You are advised to link your FAFSA to the IRS when possible. - a.
-Students who do not elect the "Link to the IRS" option may be required to submit a copy of federal tax return transcripts to the Financial Aid office. - In order to send the FAFSA to CCD, use CCD's school code: 009542. - After completing the FAFSA, the Federal Processor will send the student a Student Aid Report (SAR), outlining each response provided on the FAFSA.
+The FAFSA becomes available on October 1 each year for the following fall, spring and summer semesters. - In order to send the FAFSA to CCD, use CCD's school code: 009542. - After completing the FAFSA, the Federal Processor will send the student a FAFSA Submission Summary, outlining each response provided on the FAFSA.
 If necessary, you can use the FSA ID to make corrections to the FAFSA online. - 4.
 When CCD receives your FAFSA, the Financial Aid office will send you an email letting informing you of additional required documentation before being awarded financial aid at CCD.
-This information will also be available online through CCDConnect. - All required documentation must be submitted by April 15 in order for you to be considered for priority awarding of first-come, firstserved funding, including some grants, scholarships and work-study funds - When your file is completed with Financial Aid and Scholarships, you will receive an award notice.
+This information will also be available online through CCDConnect. - All required documentation must be submitted by April 15 in order for you to be considered for priority awarding of first-come, firstserved funding, including some grants, scholarships and work-study funds. - When your file is completed with Financial Aid and Scholarships, you will receive an award notice.
 This information will also be available online through CCDConnect.